Wednesday, 30 May 2012

 http://www.hortibiz.com/detail/article/kenya-starts-export-of-french-beans-to-us/

-Charleston gray: large fruits, long cylindrical in shape; skin is light grey with fine dark veins with a tough hard skin which allows safe transportation.
+Charleston gray: large fruits 9kg, long cylindrical in shape; skin is light grey with fine dark veins and tough hard skin which allows safe transportation.
 It has bright red, crisp and sweet flesh.

-Sugar baby: These are mainly round fruits about 20cm in diameter and an ideal marketing type.
+Sugar baby: These are mainly round fruits about 4kg in weight and an ideal marketing type.
 It has a hard skin, dark in colour and medium red flesh which is very sweet.

 Land preparation should be carried out early enough to allow thorough soil settling before